letters to congress

 Letters to Members of Congress about the Equality Act

-According to media sources, the Equality Act may be reintroduced in the House of Representatives as soon as February 22nd, and may be voted on as soon as early March!
+The Equality Act was passed in the House of Representatives February 25th, has been introduced in the Senate, and will likely be voted on soon.
 The time to act is now.
-Contact your Representatives and urge them to protect sex based rights for women and girls.
+Contact your Senators and urge them to protect sex based rights for women and girls.

 > Calls and meetings have greater impact than letters.
 Currently, with covid restrictions in many places, it’s even easier to arrange a meeting because it can be done on a zoom call.
 For instructions on how to find out who your Representative is, and insider tips on meeting with them, check out our Federal Legislative Lobbying Tips.